Going Full-TILT Boogie on Document Understanding with Text-Image-Layout Transformer: Experiments

 \subsection{Results}

-The TILT model achieved state-of-the-art results on four out of five considered tasks (Table~\ref{tab:results}).
+The TILT model achieved state-of-the-art results on three out of four considered tasks (Table~\ref{tab:results}).
 We have confirmed that unsupervised layout- and vision-aware pretraining leads to good performance on downstream tasks that require comprehension of tables and other structures within the documents.
 Additionally, we successfully leveraged supervised training from both plain-text datasets and these involving layout information.